Metabolic Syndrome: Lowering Your Blood Pressure

 Lifestyle changes can help lower your blood pressure.
 These changes can include:

 Losing weight.
 Even a small amount of weight loss can lower your blood pressure.
-As you slowly lose weight, you may see your blood pressure gradually get lower.
+As you slowly lose weight, you may see your blood pressure slowly get lower.

 Eating healthy.
 Eat plenty of fruits and vegetables.
 Eat fat-free or low-fat dairy foods, and drink less alcohol.